theborakompanioni/bitcoin-spring-boot-starter/readme.md

 A Bitcoin Core Testcontainer running in regtest mode is started for most examples.
 Having access to a Bitcoin Core node running on mainnet is quite useful if you want to try everything.
-Optional: A node should publish `rawtx` and `rawblock` messages via zmq for some features to be working.
+Optional: A node should publish `rawtx` and `rawblock` messages via zmq for some features to work.

 ### Build
 ```shell script